isaaclyman/blackswan-js/README.md

 // Sequences start at the beginning of an imaginary measure
 //  in the given time signature var lowerRiff = blackswan.sequence([
-  // blackswan.rest: pass in the number of beats blackswan.rest(3),
+  // blackswan.rest: pass in the note value to rest for blackswan.rest(1/4),
-  // blackswan.note: pass in the note name (as before), a duration (number
+  // blackswan.note: pass in the note name (as before), a duration (note
-  //  of beats) and optional configuration parameters blackswan.note('c3', 0.75, blackswan.as.Staccato),
+  //  value) and optional configuration parameters blackswan.note('c3', 1/2, blackswan.as.Staccato),
-  blackswan.note('e3', 0.25, blackswan.as.Staccato),
+  blackswan.note('e3', 1/4, blackswan.as.Staccato),
   blackswan.note('c3', 1, blackswan.as.Staccato)
 ]);